-- Facebook was founded by a nineteen-year-old college sophomore and eventual dropout. - It is currently the largest social network in the world, boasting more than three hundred fifty million members and usage rates that would be the envy of most media companies.
+- Facebook was founded by a nineteen-year-old college sophomore and eventual dropout. - It is currently the largest social network in the world, boasting more than four hundred million members and usage rates that would be the envy of most media companies.
 The firm is now larger than MySpace in both the United States and worldwide. - The firm's rapid rise is the result of network effects and the speed of its adoption placed its founder in a particularly strong position when negotiating with venture firms.
-As a result, Facebook founder Mark Zuckerberg retains significant influence over the firm. - While revenue prospects remain sketchy, some reports have valued the firm at fifteen billion dollars, based largely on an extrapolation of a Microsoft stake.
+As a result, Facebook founder Mark Zuckerberg retains significant influence over the firm. - While revenue prospects remain sketchy, some reports have valued the firm at \$15 billion, based largely on an extrapolation of a Microsoft stake. - 4.
+Investor groups that provide funding in exchange for a stake in the firm, and often, a degree of managerial control (usually in the form of a voting seat or seats on the firm's board of directors). - 5.
+Group assigned to govern, advise, and provide oversight for the firm.
+The board's many responsibilities typically include hiring and firing the CEO.

 - 1. Who started Facebook?
 How old was he then?
 Now?
 How much control does the founding CEO have over his firm?
 Why? - 2.
 Which firms have tried to acquire Facebook?
 Why?
 What were their motivations and why did Facebook seem attractive?
 Do you think these bids are justified?
 Do you think the firm should have accepted any of the buyout offers?
 Why or why not? - 3.
 As of late 2007, Facebook boasted an extremely high "valuation."
-How much was Facebook allegedly "worth?"
+How much was Facebook allegedly "worth"?
 What was this calculation based on? - 4.
 Why study Facebook?
 Who cares if it succeeds?